-3.3 Multiple Sequence Alignment
+3.2 Multiple Sequence Alignment

 Alignment of multiple strings has recently been a popular domain for heuristic search algorithms [Hohwald et al., 2003].
-An example alignment is shown in Figure 3.
 The state representation is the number of characters consumed so far from each string; a goal is reached when all characters are consumed.
 Moves that consume from only some of the strings represent the insertion of a 'gap' character into the others.
-We computed alignments of three sequences at a time, using the standard 'sum-of-pairs' cost function in which a gap costs 2, a substitution (mismatched non-gap characters) costs 1, and costs are computed by summing all the pairwise alignments.
-Sequences were over 20 characters, representing amino acid triplets.
-The uniform random sequences that are popular benchmarks for optimal alignment algorithms are not suitable in our setting because the solution found by the speedy algorithm (merely traversing the diagonal, resulting in many substitutions) is very often the optimal alignment.
-Instead, we use biologically-inspired benchmarks which encourage optimal solutions that contain significant numbers of gaps and matches.
-Starting from a 'common ancestor' string which does not become part of the instance, we create sequences by deleting and substituting characters uniformly at random.
-In the instances used below, the ancestors were 1000 characters long and the probabilities of deletion and substitution were both 0.25 at each position.
-The heuristic function h(n)was based on optimal pairwise alignments that were precomputed by dynamic programming.
+We computed alignments of five sequences at a time, using the standard 'sum-of-pairs' cost function in which a gap costs 2, a substitution (mismatched non-gap characters) costs 1, and costs are computed by summing all the pairwise alignments.
+We tested on a set of five biological sequence alignment problems used by Kobayashi and Imai [1998] and [Zhou and Hansen, 2002].
+Each problem consists of five relatively dissimilar protein sequences.
+Each sequence is approximately 150 symbols long, over an alphabet of 20 symbols representing amino acids.
+The heuristic function h(n) was based on optimal pairwise alignments that were precomputed by dynamic programming.
 The lower bound on search nodes to go was simply the maximum number of characters remaining in any sequence.
-As in gridworld, A is a feasible algorithm and thus we dilute BUGSY's correction factors by 5.